matthewdrees/matthewdrees.github.io/_posts/2020-06-25-on-fire-the-burning-case-for-a-green-new-deal.markdown

 ---
 layout: post
-title:  "On Fire: The (Burning) Case for a Green New Deal"
+title:  "Book notes: On Fire: The (Burning) Case for a Green New Deal"
 category: book
 ---